 Ian joined Allington Hughes in 2007 having graduated from the University of Wales, Aberystwyth with a Law degree.
 He then went on to study at the College of Law in Chester.

 Ian works in our Criminal department and provides advice and assistance at the police station and the Magistrates Courts, he is also a Solicitor-Advocate of the Higher Criminal Courts and is able to represent clients at the Crown Court and the Court of Appeal.
-Ian was promoted to Principal Solicitor within the firm in 2014.
+Ian was promoted to Principal Solicitor within the firm in 2014 and was subsequently made a Director in 2016.

 Ian deals with all types of criminal work such as theft, assaults, public order offences as well as more serious allegations such as supply of drugs and rape.
 He has represented people in respect of regulatory offences involving investigations by Natural Resources Wales (previously the Environment Agency) in respect of offences under the Environmental Protection Act.